 Inspection of flue pipes is essential, and a chimney sweep registered with the National Association of Chimney Sweeps (www.nacs.org.uk) should be employed regularly for a clean and check.
-The flue should be swept at least at six-monthly intervals (using nylon super flexible chimney sweeping rods to fit through the heat exchange tubes), or more frequently where fouling of the flue is experienced.
-The soft brush will fit through the heat exchange tubes.
+The flue should be swept at least at six-monthly intervals (using nylon super flexible chimney sweeping rods), or more frequently where fouling of the flue is experienced.
+There is purpose built access to the flue from the stove through the baffles on the right hand side of the stove as you are looking at the front.
+A soft bristled brush should be used to fit through the heat exchangers.
 Chemical cleaners should not be used as a substitute for sweeping.
-A soft bristled brush should be used to fit through the heat exchangers.